krishna6431/LLD-Codes/SOLID/4-Interface-Segmented-Principle/def.md

-interfaces should be such, that client should implement unnecessary functions they do not need
+interfaces should be such, that client should not implement unnecessary functions they do not need